 The "A" classification stood for "Appropriate for All Ages, parental guidance is recommended for children under 7 years (some profanity, sexual references, violence or crude humor) (broadcast between 05:00 and 20:00 were required to be A rated and can be broadcast any time).

 Some of the Authorisation Codes were "Pend" (i.e. Pending).

-The 'lowest' of these numerical codes is 4919-A, which was assigned to part one of An Unearthly Child.
+The 'lowest' of these numerical codes is 4919-A, which was assigned to the episode identified as "Senorita Sistema Solar", which based on it being the "lowest" code does support our belief that this was An Unearthly Child.
 The 'highest' known was 23076-A, for part two of The Daleks, which indicates the codes were not assigned by story order.

 The billings in El Excelsior always gave the series titles as "DR WHO" rather than "Doctor Misterio".
 "DR WHO" stands out as being the only programme listed that was not in colour!

 For the 1 January 1972 billing, a misprint gave the title as "MR WHO"!